bremanandjk/intro_nimbus_hpc/README.md

 # Introduction to HPC in the Cloud

-(C) 2021 Conn O'Rourke (cor22@bath.ac.uk), Rsearch Software Engineer, University Bath
+Research Software Engineer, University Bath

 This repository contains the lesson 'Introduction to Nimbus', an introduction to Nimbus: the HPC in the cloud environment at the University of Bath provided by the Research Computing Team.